gulvarol/cslr2/README.md

 maintained, and is distributed under an [MIT LICENSE](LICENSE).

 Note that the code depends on other libraries, including PyTorch, T5, Hydra, and use the BOBSL dataset which each have their own respective licenses that must also be followed.

+The license for the BOBSL-CSLR data can be found at [https://imagine.enpc.fr/~varolg/cslr2/license.txt](https://imagine.enpc.fr/~varolg/cslr2/license.txt).